December 9 – 10, 2010

 The tricentennial of the Statute of Anne is a suitable occasion for looking back at the law’s influence on the history and evolution of the Anglo-American copyright tradition.
 It is also an opportunity to look forward — to explore how the lessons from this history might help us surmount the challenges that lie ahead for copyright law in the twenty-first century.

 In this lecture, Professor Spiros Simitis will begin by discussing the famous article by William Prosser, Privacy, which appeared in the California Law Review fifty years ago.
-He will identify the comparable approaches in other legal systems, and especially in German law.
 He will also describe and analyze the gradual replacement of traditional privacy approaches by modern information privacy statutes, which are termed “data protection laws.”
 He concludes with a depiction of the increasingly awkward situation of privacy against the background of a constantly expanding Internet.

 As more and more computing activity shifts to the cloud, individuals and corporations are entrusting their data and its processing to third parties operating in a virtualized computing environment.
-While new business models have arisen to meet the opportunity presented by cloud computing, many of the legal issues surrounding activity on the cloud remain unresolved.
 Bringing together experts from government, corporations, academia, and law firms, the conference will address the new legal and policy questions that will have to be addressed in the cloud.